changjiashuai/RxJava2-Android-Sample/README.md

 Because Reactive-Streams has a different architecture, it mandates changes to some well known RxJava types.

-# Migration From RxJava 1.0 to RxJava 2.0

-To allow having RxJava 1 and RxJava 2 side-by-side, RxJava 2 is under the maven coordinates io.reactivex.rxjava2:rxjava:2.x.y and classes are accessible below io.reactivex.

-Users switching from 1.x to 2.x have to re-organize their imports, but carefully.

 ### Using RxJava 2.0 Library in your application